Jing Xu (she/her/hers)

 I am a co-investigator of two new, interdisciplinary projects on learning and cultural transmission.
 One project, funded by Templeton World Charity Foundation, examines children's and youth's truth-seeking and truth-communication behavior in a polarized world, i.e., Northern Ireland.
 I am leading the Text Analysis strand.
 Another project, funded by Economic and Social Research Council (UK), examines imitation and knowledge transmission from early childhood to adolescence in Congo, America and Scotland.
 I am leading field-research on Chinese American children and families in Seattle.

 With an anthropology PhD and postdoctoral training in psychology, I have published in journals spanning multiple disciplines, in both English and Chinese.
-Beyond specific topical expertise, I have become interested in making anthropological knowledge more relevant, not only to other disciplines but also to the people we study, through talking to media and writing for the public.
+Recently I have become interested in making anthropological knowledge more relevant, not only to other disciplines but also to the people we study, through talking to media, writing for the public, and working as an Associate Editor of American Anthropologist.

 Research